peoray/blog/content/post/hello-world.md

 draft: true
 ---

 Welcome to my first blog post!
 I just felt that it would be customary for me to use a timeless greeting all techies and geeks would be used to seeing.
-I’ve been meaning to start a blog on Medium for a very long time, but I tend to procrastinate, one of the many reasons I am starting this blog.
+I’ve been meaning to start a blog for a very long time, but I tend to procrastinate, one of the many reasons I am starting this blog.
 Finally, today I am writing my first ever article.

 # Why a Blog?